carlopacioni/vortexRdata/cran-comments.md

 * checking package dependencies ...
 NOTE
   No repository set, so cyclic dependency check skipped

-    This NOTE only occurred on winbuilder.
-    vortexRdata has no dependencies, as it contains no R code besides the data (.rda and raw text files), therefore we see no risk of cyclic dependencies.
+    This NOTE only occurred on winbuilder, R version 3.2.5 "oldrelease". vortexRdata has no dependencies, as it contains no R code besides the data (.rda and raw text files), therefore we see no risk of cyclic dependencies limited to R version 3.2.5 but not occurring in all other tested environments.

     This test passes OK on GNU/Linux and local Windows test environments.